 Identifying the conflict between the Islamic government and the avowedly secular Military he expected the two sides to meet head on any time soon with at least a coup or coup attempt.

-The expected conflict did not come not in open form at least.
+The expected conflict did not materialise, not in open form at least.

 The ruling AK government masterfully picked of the military plotters from the bottom up with the support of the (Jandarma Police)

-The military blinked as they accepted the arrest of the middle raking members of the plot hoping perhaps to pick another moment to execute their takeover plans
+The Military blinked first as they accepted the arrest of the middle raking members of the plot hoping perhaps to pick another moment to execute their takeover plans

-Meantime the Islamic Ak party skilfully led by Erdogan utilised the popular press and TV media to condemn and isolate the Army and its plots citing them as a return to the bad old days of military interference in politics.
+Meantime the Islamic AK party skillfully led by Tayyip Erdogan, utilised the popular press and TV media to condemn and isolate the Army and its plots, characterising them as a return to the bad old days of military interference in politics.